coderefinery/manuals/exercise-leaders.md

 We sometimes allow people to register as teams: This could for example be a group colleagues/friends where one of the team members has a bit of knowledge on the tools presented in the workhop.
-This person can act as exercise leader for the workshop, but may still learn a thing or two themselves.
+This person can act as team leader for the workshop, but may still learn a thing or two themselves.
 In that way you can work with people you know and the barrier for asking questions and discuss together may be a bit lower than in a group of strangers.
-Since teams with exercise leaders are 'self-sustaining' we usually accept all team registrations, while registrations as single learner may be put on waiting list or, if applicable redirected to the stream, when they exceed our capacity based on the number of individual exercise leaders.
+Since teams with team leaders are 'self-sustaining' we usually accept all team registrations, while registrations as single learner may be put on waiting list or, if applicable redirected to the stream, when they exceed our capacity based on the number of individual team leaders.

-## Material for exercise leaders
+## Material for team leaders

 If you have been to a CodeRefinery workshop before, you will most likely know the following, but if unsure, also check these links: